 Teacher of Latin, Saddle River Day School (1994-1998).

-Cato the Younger: A Life at the Collapse of the Roman Republic, Oxford University Press, forthcoming.
+Cato the Younger: A Life at the Collapse of the Roman Republic, Oxford University Press, 2019.

 Commanders and Command in the Roman Republic and Early Empire (Studies in the History of Greece and Rome), Chapel Hill (2015).

-“The Institutionalization of Warfare in Early Rome,” forthcoming in Michael Fronda and Jeremy Armstrong (eds.), Romans at War: Soldiers, Citizens, and Society in the Roman Republic.
-Routledge.
+Drogula, F. K. (2019).
+"The Institutionalization of Warfare in Early Rome".
+In Michael Fronda and Jeremy Armstrong (Ed.), Romans at War: Soldiers, Citizens, and Society in the Roman Republic.
+London and New York: Routledge.

 “Plebeian Tribunes and the Government of Early Rome,” Antichthon 51 (2017) 101-23.